PBx0N/AnalyseFinancialRecords/README.md

 # AnalyseFinancialRecords

+This Python script will analyse the csv data sources by reading the file from Resources Folder.

-Python script that analyzes the records to calculate each of the following:
+It will then calculate each of the following:

 * The total number of months included in the dataset